 Purpose: Product and Design have heavy collaboration and overlap.
 Regular thought partnership and brainstorming accelerate and align each other’s work.

-Typical agenda items are: * KACHUA review * User testing issues * Design considerations for the upcoming roadmap * Product ideation
+Typical agenda items are: * User testing review and issues * Design considerations for the upcoming roadmap * Product ideation

-Output: Meeting notes, various tactical decisions, and progress on projects
+Output: Meeting notes, varied tactical decisions, and issue creation